GalaChain/sdk/docs/questions/burn-errors-handling.md

 - Errors are strongly typed for better handling
 - Error messages are standardized
 - Error handling preserves transaction atomicity
+- Errors are mapped to proper HTTP status code responses in REST API

 Note: All operations in GalaChain must be executed sequentially to ensure deterministic behavior.
 Never use Promise.all or other parallel execution methods, as they can lead to non-deterministic results across multiple chaincode executions.